 Whether you're driving down a Florida highway or you're watching TV late at night, it's common to see billboards and commercials paid for by litigation attorneys promising their clients hundreds of thousands of dollars in settlements for their injuries.
-Umbrella insurance can protect you from being the target of one of those settlements or a legal judgment against you.
+Umbrella insurance can protect you from being the target of one of those settlements or legal judgment against you.
 Losing a lawsuit can have serious effects on one's finances.
 But, before you start your search for umbrella insurance quotes, there are several factors to keep in mind.

 Florida Lawsuit Statistics